MARVEL: Raster Manga Vectorization via Primitive-wise Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose Mang2Vec, the first approach for vectorizing raster mangas based on Deep Reinforcement Learning.
-We present a new view that regards an entire manga as a collection of primitives "stroke line", and the sequence of strokes lines can be deep decomposed for vectorization.
-To improve our performance on vectorization accuracy and storage size, we further propose an SA reward and a pruning mechanism in Mang2Vec.
-Quantitative and qualitative experiments demonstrate that our Mang2Vec can produce impressive results and reaches the state-of-the-art level.
+In this paper, we propose MARVEL, a primitive-wise approach for vectorizing raster mangas by DRL.
+MARVEL introduces a novel perspective that regards an entire manga as a collection of primitives\textemdash stroke lines that can be decomposed from the target image for achieving accurate vectorization.
+Extensive subjective and objective experiments have proved the effectiveness of our improvements, and have shown that compared with both algorithm-based and learning-based methods, our MARVEL can produce impressive results and has reached the state-of-the-art level.